microsoftgraph/microsoft-graph-toolkit/specs/mgt-login.md

 <mgt-login></mgt-login>
 ```

-Single account version of Login component is rendered.
+Single account view of Login component is rendered.

 ### Example 2: Login component is used with MSAL 2.0 Provider